Alternative successions to the English and British Crown: Descendants of Edward Seymour, Viscount Beauchamp and Lady Katherine Grey

 Lady Kinloss's heir-presumptive is her sister Hester Josephine Anne Freeman-Grenville, who is married to Peter Haworth and has three sons.

 Continuation of the House of Stuart

 The Jacobite succession stemmed from the death of Charles II in 1685.
-When Charles’ younger brother James, Duke of York became king as James II of England and VII of Scotland, concerns arose that James, a recent Catholic convert, would return England to Catholicism, especially after the birth of a son, James Francis Edward Stuart, who would be raised Catholic.
+When Charles's younger brother James, Duke of York became king as James II of England and VII of Scotland, concerns arose that James, a recent Catholic convert, would return England to Catholicism, especially after the birth of a son, James Francis Edward Stuart, who would be raised Catholic.
 As James had two Protestant daughters, Mary and Anne, Parliament welcomed Mary and her husband William to depose James in what became the Glorious Revolution of 1688.
 James was sent into exile, and his heirs were passed over by the Act of Settlement 1701, which barred Catholics from ever again becoming the monarch.